 A lack of certain vitamins and minerals can contribute to chapped lips because they play a crucial role in maintaining healthy skin.
 For instance, vitamin B2, also known as riboflavin, helps to maintain healthy skin by promoting the growth of new cells.
 A deficiency in this vitamin can result in chapped lips all the time.

 Similarly, a lack of vitamin E can cause dryness and inflammation of the skin.
 Minerals such as zinc and iron are also essential for healthy skin and a deficiency can lead to dryness and chapping of the lips.

 The best way to deal with constant chapped lips is to prevent them from happening in the first place, especially during harsh conditions.
 Winter can be a particularly challenging time for people who struggle with constant chapped lips.

 The cold, dry air can quickly strip your lips of their natural oils resulting in dry lips in winter.
 Here are some tips for keeping your lips healthy and hydrated during any time of the year:

 Whether or not your lips feel dry, lip balm is an essential tool to prevent chapped lips.
-Choose a product that contains natural, nourishing ingredients like beeswax, shea butter, or coconut oil.
+Choose a product that contains natural, nourishing ingredients like beeswax, shea butter, coconut oil for skin, or any other essential oils for skin.
 Avoid lip products that contain harsh chemicals or ingredients that can dry out your lips.
 Look for products that are specifically formulated for dry or sensitive lips.

 Apply lip balm liberally throughout the day, especially before going outside or in dry environments.
 And don’t forget about your lips before bedtime when you’re prepping the rest of your skin.
 Give your lips overnight protection by applying a lip mask like our Lip Trick Lip Treatment.